 Amateur Chef, Blogger, Student of Life

-I’m not a chef.
-And I don’t aspire to be one.
+I’m not really a chef.

 I guess you could say that I like pretending to be one.
 Not because I feel that I could compete with the great culinary masters that inspire amateurs like me, but because I like what happens to me when I cook.
 It’s hard to explain it unless you’ve experienced this for yourself.
 After all, life experiences are so incredibly personal and unique that I doubt they could ever be truly explained.